Introduction

 Well, isn’t it heartbreaking?
 Yep, you need to know the insects that affect your crops.

 Then, you can take action.
-How can you protect your crops without harming insects through pesticides?
+How can you protect your crops without harming insects with pesticides?

-Insect netting is gaining popularity as crop farmers are discovering its benefits.
+Insect netting is gaining popularity among crop farmers as they discover its benefits.

 Here’s what you will gain by netting